 Aired: Jan 14, 2011 to Apr 1, 2011

 L represents licensing company

 Score: 7.791 (scored by 11261 users)

 No tags found

-SynopsisThe story depicts a young boy named Shuuichi Nitori who wants to be a girl, and his friend Yoshino Takatsuki, a girl who wants to be a boy.
-The series deals with issues such as transsexuality, gender identity, and the beginning of puberty.
+SynopsisThe story depicts a young male, Shuuichi Nitori, who wants to be a girl, and his friend Yoshino Takatsuki, a female who wants to be a boy.
+The series deals with issues such as transsexualism, gender identity, and the beginning of puberty.

 Please note that this series was 11 episodes when aired on TV but 12 episodes when it was released on BD & DVD.
 See more info for further details.

 Related AnimeAdaptation: Hourou Musuko